 - Position the patient in the lateral position, or other appropriate position, ensuring the patient's face can be viewed and their airway can be maintained, and vital signs can be monitored. - 2.
-Record the patient's SAT Score and vital signs at five-minute intervals post administration of sedation medication. - 3.
-If the patient's SAT Score is less than zero (o), nasal prong EtCO2 should be applied if tolerated. - Remove patient restraints (physical or mechanical) as soon as it is safe to do so. - Notify the receiving hospital at the earliest opportunity.
+The ambulance clinician MUST maintain a clear view of the patient's face at all times.
+Placing any form of dovering over the patient's face, other than an oxygen mask for the treatment of hypoxia, is prohibited.
+For example, covering the patient's face to prevent them from spitting is unacceptable. - 3.
+Record the patient's SAT Score and vital signs at five-minute intervals post administration of sedation medication. - 4.
+If the patient's SAT Score is less than zero (o), nasal prong EtCO2 should be applied if tolerated. - 5.
+Remove patient restraints (physical or mechanical) as soon as it is safe to do so. - 6.
+Notify the receiving hospital at the earliest opportunity.